SNB leaves policy vacuum after shock removal of franc cap

 However, it is hard to imagine how the SNB could have hinted that it was considering ending the cap without inviting foreign exchange dealers to bet on such a move, causing the same market turmoil that struck anyway on Thursday after the announcement.

-“If you decide to exit such a policy, you have to take the markets by surprise,” Jordan said on Thursday.

-Swiss Economy Minister Johann Schneider-Ammann was informed of the decision by Jordan about half an hour before the announcement, a spokesman for the minister’s office said.
+Swiss Economy Minister Johann Schneider-Ammann was informed of the decision by Jordan, but only around half an hour before the announcement, a spokesman for the minister’s office said.

 Any losses on the SNB’s assets - though book losses - could hurt or even halt its annual payout to its biggest shareholders, Switzerland’s 26 cantons, or states, and to the federal government, as happened in 2013 when the bank reported a loss due to a fall in gold prices.